aroblesgalit/06-Weather-Dashboard/README.md

 # 06 Weather Dashboard
-> Developed a weather dashboard that shows the current and future weather info
+> A weather dashboard that shows the current and future weather information of a city

-Developers are often tasked with retrieving data from another application's API and using it in the context of their own.
+This was a homework assignment where we built a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.
+We were tasked with retrieving data from another application's API and using it in the context of their own.
 Third-party APIs allow developers to access their data and functionality by making requests with specific parameters to a URL.
-Your challenge is to build a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.

-Use the [OpenWeather API](https://openweathermap.org/api) to retrieve weather data for cities.
-The documentation includes a section called "How to start" that will provide basic setup and usage instructions.
-Use `localStorage` to store any persistent data.
+Specifically, we used [OpenWeather API](https://openweathermap.org/api) to retrieve weather data for cities.
+## Completed
+* Designed the UI of the application with HTML and CSS
+* Dynamically updated HTML and CSS
+* Used a CSS framework called UIKit
+* Used the OpenWeather API to retrieve weather data for cities
+* Used local storage to store persistent data such as the search history
+* Used the stopPropagation event method on the search history chips to keep the delete button from triggering the chip
+* Used the JavaScript library, jQuery, for simplicity

 ## User Story